ChihchengHsieh/LINDA-BN-Eventlog-TF/README.md

 'O_SENT_COMPLETE', 'W_Completeren aanvraag_COMPLETE', 'O_DECLINED_COMPLETE']
 ```

-However,from above example, we can indentify some issues when using event log with DiCE.
+However, from above example, we can indentify some issues when using event log with DiCE.

 #### Issues